ROBERT DE NIRO (Dick Kelly)

-his second Oscar, as Best Actor, for his extraordinary portrayal of Jake La
+his second Oscar, as Best Actor, for his extraordinary portrayal of Jake

 De Niro has earned Academy Award nominations for his work in five additional

-Penny Marshall's "Awakenings;" in 1992, as Max Cady, an ex-con looking for
+Penny Marshall's Awakenings, in 1991 as Max Cady, an ex-con looking for revenge,

-distinguished acting.
+acting.
 He also received the Hollywood Actor Award from the Hollywood Film

 Festival, which he won again in 2012, and the Stanley Kubrick Award from the

 BAFTA Britannia Awards.
-In addition, AARP The Magazine gave De
+In addition, AARP The Magazine gave De Niro the 2010

 De Niro was honored with the Cecil B. DeMille Award at the 2011 Golden Globe